OCA/sale-workflow/sale_automatic_workflow_with_delay/readme/DESCRIPTION.rst

-Allows to add a delay on options of sale automatic workflow.
-It works by having a second cron running wich executes less frequently.
+This module allows to execute workflows with a different frequence than the related module.
+This is achieved by having an other cron job independent to the first one.

+In the workflow configuration, an option can be set to run with delay.
+In such case that option will be executed by the delayed cron job and not the regular one.

-For the moment only the validation of sales order can be delayed.
+At the moment only the sales order validation option can be set this way.